I was born on the 8th July 1947, in Lewisham, South East London.

 I have always described myself as an amateur working to professional standards; enjoying the time and freedom to choose where to go and what to photograph.

 A significant milestone was achieved in 1985, being awarded their highest honour; the Fellowship of the Royal Photographic Society in the field of Pictorial Photography.
-At that time, I worked exclusively in monochrome, specialising in sepia, selenium and gold toning of the finished prints.
+At that time, I worked exclusively in monochrome, specialising in sepia, selenium and gold post-toning procedures.
 Fortuitously, I had often duplicated my work using colour and occasionally infra-red film stock.

 An opportunity for early retirement arose, allowing me to further my passion for photography, art, music and the garden.
 Time allowed me to widen my photographic interests to include architecture, plant macro-photography and the continuation of my long-term project photographing Venice.